Emergency Preparedness Plan

 -

-During emergencies, the camp operates under a simplified Incident Command System
+During emergencies, the camp operates under a simplified Incident Command System (ICS):

 Incident Commander: Session Director or designee